sdrcgh/sap/README.md

 - ✅ No unofficial bypass risks
 - ✅ Cleaner, safer and more professional moderation

-With SAP, you never need to manually open the Creator Hub to manage bans - everything is handled directly through Roblox’s official infrastructure.
+With SAP, you never need to manually open the Creator Hub to manage bans - everything is handled directly through Roblox's official infrastructure.

 ---